What is the Ngarara Willim Tutoring Program?

-The Ngarara Willim Tutoring Program is a specialised tutorial program funded by the Commonwealth Government to improve the education of Aboriginal and Torres Strait Islander people.
+The Ngarara Willim Tutoring Program is a specialised tutorial program funded by the Australian Government to improve the education of Aboriginal and Torres Strait Islander students.

 Students can apply for:

 - two hours per week per course/subject during semester (a minimum of three hours of tutoring per fortnight is required)

 - an additional five hours of tutoring for exam preparation

 Tutoring sessions are free, tailored to your needs and can be individual or in a group of students studying the same program.